-Your old View Camera studies are stored as CSV files in your documents folder.
-You can convert these CSV files into a project file that can be loaded directly into the latest release of VU.CITY.
-Please see here for more information.
+In VU.CITY 2.2.1 and earlier, your camera studies were stored as CSV files in your documents folder.
+You can convert these CSV files into a project file that can be loaded directly into the latest release of VU.CITY using our Universal CSV Converter.

 The 3D model of your city is not included in the VU.CITY app – this needs to download as an update after you log in for the first time.
 Please do not skip your initial updates, otherwise you may find yourself with a blank VU.CITY window without any models.